bradencarlson/Knapsack/README.md

 # Knapsack
-Am implementation of tthe Knapsack Encryption System.
+Am implementation of the Knapsack Encryption System.